theturboturnip/mphil-thesis/output_RISE/RISE_cutdown.md

 # Introduction

-The CHERI[^1] architecture extension improves computer security by checking all memory accesses in hardware.
+The CHERI (Capability Hardware Enhanced RISC Instructions) architecture project improves computer security by checking all memory accesses in hardware.
 Under CHERI, memory cannot be accessed with integer addresses, but must pass